top of page

 Religion of Heartbreak

 Religion of Heartbreak formed out of a desire to make music with a darker dance floor focus.
-Members of Monta at Odds performed as a trio for their last set of shows and it worked so well the trio spun themselves off into a new entity.
-The combination of Mikal Shapiro’s vocals and Krystztof’s baritone guitar battling against Dedric’s mechanized beats and dub-inflected bass lines creates a juxtaposition that works in all the right ways.
+The combination of Mikal Shapiro’s vocals battling against Dedric’s icy synths, mechanized beats and dub-inflected electro-bass creates a juxtaposition that works in all the right ways.

 Where Monta at Odds pursued a psychedelic vision of Synth Pop meets Post-Punk, Religion of Heartbreak delves into the sounds of Darkwave, EBM, and the darker side of Synth Pop.
 Trading in their black jeans for a darker shade of black if you will.
 The grooves are there.
 The songs are clever and always filled with a sense of lost love as we follow our dark hearts.